 All institutions participating in Title IV Programs also must satisfy specific ED standards of financial responsibility.
-Among other things, an institution must meet all of its financial obligations, including required refunds to students and any Title IV Program liabilities and debts, be current in its debt payments, comply with certain past performance requirements, not receive an adverse, qualified, or disclaimed opinion by its accountants in its audited financial statements.
+Among other things, an institution must meet all of its financial obligations, including required refunds to students and any Title IV Program liabilities and debts, be current in its debt payments, comply with certain past performance requirements, and not receive an adverse, qualified, or disclaimed opinion by its accountants in its audited financial statements.
 Each year, ED also evaluates institutions' financial responsibility by calculating a "composite score," which utilizes information provided in the institutions' annual audited financial statements.
-The composite score is based on three ratios: (1) the equity ratio which measures the institution's capital resources, ability to borrow and financial viability; (2) the primary reserve ratio which measures the institution's ability to operate at a profit.
+The composite score is based on three ratios: (1) the equity ratio which measures the institution's capital resources, ability to borrow and financial viability; (2) the primary reserve ratio which measures the institution's ability to support current operations from expendable resources; and (3) the net income ratio which measures the institution's ability to operate at a profit.